z3r07h/Mr-R0B0T-s03-ARG/Sites/maindomain.co/README.md

 Maindomain.co
 =============

-This was found shortly before episode one (although it first appears in episode on)
+This was found shortly before episode one (although it first appears in episode one)

 maindomain.co is a DNS server configuration page from what we can tell